and Assessment Center (TLAC)

 2) Measures: There must be atleast 2 program level measures for each outcome.
 One of the measures must be a direct measure (sample of actual student work) while the other measure can be indirect (a report of percieved student learning).

-3) Curriculum Map: All programs should have a curriculum map to demonstrate where their program level outcomes are first introduced (i.e. discussed), practiced (evaluated at the course level) and ulitmately assessed at the program level.
+3) Curriculum Map: All programs must have a curriculum map to demonstrate where their program level outcomes are first introduced (i.e. discussed), practiced (evaluated at the course level) and ulitmately assessed at the program level.

 4) Rationale: Appropriate rationale must be provided for each outcome measure.
 Rationale can include the course, description of measure, and/or level of student being assessed.

 5) Criterion: Benchmark levels (criterion) must be set for all outcome measures (i.e. 80% of students will score "x" or higher on assessment measure).
 Having criterion will enable programs to understand whether or not they were successful in the achievement of the outcome measure.

 6) Results: Programs must annually report results of atleast several program outcomes and include some level of data analysis.